naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">UIPrefabName</span> | String | Name of the managed UI prefab to hide.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UIName</span> | String | Name of the managed UI to hide.
+allowToggle | Boolean | When hiding the entire UI, controls whether to allow the user to re-show the UI with hotkeys or by clicking anywhere on the screen (false by default).
+Has no effect when hiding a particular UI.

 </div>

 #### Example
 ```
-; Given you've added a custom managed UI with prefab name `Calendar`,
-; the following will make it invisible on the scene.
+; Given a custom `Calendar` UI, the following command will hide it.
 @hideUI Calendar

+; Hide the entire UI, won't allow user to re-show it
+@hideUI
+...
+; Make the UI visible again
+@showUI

+; Hide the entire UI, but allow the user to toggle it back
+@hideUI allowToggle:true
 ```

 ## i